HWS News

 Expanding on last year’s efforts, students in Associate Professor of Gender, Sexuality and Intersectional Justice Michelle Martin-Baron’s SPARK! course, “HWS Public Art for Community Transformation,” have added a mural that encourages conversation about migration.

 During the first few days of Orientation, new students painted butterflies of various species over a map of the world that is displayed in the Warren Hunting Smith Library alcove.
-The different butterflies represent the migration of people and animals across the world, along with showcasing different butterflies from around the world.
+The different butterflies represent the migration of people and animals across the globe, along with showcasing different butterfly species.

 “Since it’s in a central location on our campus, it makes people think about the significance of migration and what migration really means,” says Kirsten Roman ’26, of Los Angeles, Calif., a student mentor who assisted Martin-Baron in planning and painting the mural.